how to add a drive to a FreeBSD installation September 16th, 2007

 press A to erase all existing partitions and allocate all the space to FreeBSD

-press W to write the new partition table to the disk (all data on the drive will be lost at this point) [accept warning if prompted]
+press W to write the new partition table to the disk (NOTE: all existing data on the drive will be lost at this point!) [accept warning if prompted]

 press Esc to select None - leave MBR untouched (unless you have reasons for doing otherwise)